lbaierreinio/xgboost-customer-churn/README.md

 # XGBoost for Customer Churn
-In this Google Colab, I use XGBoost to classify customer churn.
+In this Google Colab, I use XGBoost to detect customer churn.